SSCP Bylaws

 1. The membership of the Section shall consist of three classes: Divisional Member, Member-at-Large, and Student Member.

 4. To qualify for the status of Student Member, an individual shall be a student with an interest in the purpose of the Section, who is currently enrolled in a degree program.
 Student Members are entitled to reduced dues.
 Student Members shall be entitled to attend and participate in the meetings of the Section and to receive its publications and communications.
-Student Members may not vote in the Section except for Student Representatives or hold office in the Section except as Student Representative.
+Student Members may not vote in the Section except for Student and Post-doc Representatives or hold office in the Section except as Student Representative.

 5. A Member-at-Large who becomes a member of the Division shall automatically become a Divisional Member of the Section.